remigijusj/perms-nim/README.md

 ## Examples

 * `mixing.nim` measures average levels in breadth-first search needed to reach permutation with minimum moving points.
-Some results on size-2 bases are included as comments at the bottom.
+Some results with two generators are included as comments at the bottom.
 It might be helpful for tuning the main factorization algorithm heuristic parameters.